-A month has passed by and the solidarity with the farmers has only increased.
+Almost two months have passed by and the solidarity with the farmers has only increased.
 All of it had begun long before the central government cared to pay heed to the matter.
-On 26 November, the nation got to see a glimpse of what had been happening and is now taking place.
+On 26 November last year, the nation got to see a glimpse of what had been happening and is now taking place.
+Today, ironically on Republic Day, the treatment bring meted out to farmers is appalling with tear gas being used on protesting farmers.

 Protests in Punjab strengthened when the government abruptly passed the farm ordinances in the Parliament.
 Over 2 months of continuous peaceful protests in Punjab and Haryana took place, yet, the Centre paid no attention to the matter.
 This added to the anger of farmers.